ilci66/personal-portfolio-website/README.md

 * Dockerized
 * Don't wanna use a css library for this one
 * Saw some method called "Atomic Design", even though my desings suck I wanna give that one a try

+Working on the transpile error, take another look after break